SBhugwan/21075492/README.md

 # Question 4

-What works in Streaming service if SU lauches its own one The full pdf report can be found in Q4 folder.
+my superiors at SU SU have ambitions of launching their own streaming service, hence i will show them what works.
+(The full pdf report can be found in Q4 folder.)

 ``` r
 source("/Users/sahilbhugwan/Downloads/Data science/21075492/Q4/code/Q4.R")